 The answer largely depends on your understanding of “building reciprocal links.”

-Exchanging sitewide links with other sites in your industry is unlikely to work in 2019.
+Exchanging sitewide links with other sites in your industry is unlikely to work.
 So confident am I (Yoda!?) that this is true, we didn’t even perform any relevant research to attempt to prove otherwise.
-Heck, I don’t even remember the last time I saw a half‐decent website with a sitewide outgoing link, do you?
+Heck, I don’t even remember the last time I saw a half-decent website with a sitewide outgoing link, do you?

 (Don’t want to take my word for it?
 The fact that link exchanges violate Google’s Webmaster Guidelines should be proof enough that this is a bad idea.)